 - 1. Completing all District graduation requirements that are in addition to the State requirements. - 2.
-Completing all courses as provided in the School Code, 105 ILCS 5/27-22. - 3.
-Completing all minimum requirements for graduation as specified by Illinois State Board of Education rule, 23 Ill.Admin.Code §1.440. - 4.
-Passing an examination on patriotism and principles of representative government, proper use of the flag, methods of voting, and the Pledge of Allegiance. - 5.
-Participating in State assessments that are required for graduation by the School Code, 105 ILCS 5/2-3.64a-5(c). - 6.
-Beginning with the 2020-2021 school year, filing one of the following: (1) a Free Application for Federal Student Aid (FAFSA) with the U.S. Dept. of Education, (2) an application for State financial aid, or (3) an Ill.
+Completing all courses as provided in the School Code, 105 ILCS 5/27-22.
+Completing all minimum requirements for graduation as specified in State law. - 3.
+Passing an examination on patriotism and principles of representative government, proper use of the flag, methods of voting, and the Pledge of Allegiance. - 4.
+Participating in State assessments that are required for graduation by State law. - 5.
+Filing one of the following: (1) a Free Application for Federal Student Aid (FAFSA) with the U.S. Dept. of Education, (2) an application for State financial aid, or (3) an Ill.
 State Board of Education (ISBE) waiver form indicating that the student understands what these aid opportunities are and has chosen not to file an application.
 If the student is not at least 18 years of age or legally emancipated, the student's parent/guardian must file one of these documents on the student's behalf.